Pompeo Coppini

-Pompeo Luigi Coppini (19 May 1870 – 26 September 1957) was an Italian born sculptor who emigrated to the United States.
+Pompeo Luigi Coppini (19 May 1870 – 26 September 1957) was an Italian-American sculptor.
 Although his works can be found in Italy, Mexico and a number of U.S. states, the majority of his work can be found in Texas.
 He is particularly famous for the Alamo Plaza work, Spirit of Sacrifice, a.k.a.
-The Alamo Cenotaph, as well as numerous statues honoring Texan figures.
+The Alamo Cenotaph, as well as numerous statues honoring Texan figures, such as Lawrence Sullivan Ross, the fourth President of Texas A&M University.

 Early years

-Coppini was born in Moglia, Mantua, Italy, the son of musician Giovanni Coppini and his wife, Leandra (Raffa) Coppini.
-The family moved to Florence where at the age of ten, Pompeo was hired to make ceramic horses shaped like whistles.
+Coppini was born in Moglia, Province of Mantua, Italy, the son of musician Giovanni Coppini and his wife, Leandra (Raffa) Coppini.
+The family moved to Florence where at the age of ten, Pompeo was hired to make ceramic whistles shaped like horses.

 From there, he worked for a sculptor who made tourist knock-offs of great works of art.
 At age sixteen, he studied at Accademia dell'Arte del Disegno under Augusto Rivalta.
 Upon earning a degree, Coppini opened a short-lived studio making gratis busts of local celebrities.
 While working for a cemetery monument sculptor, Coppini tried to become co-owner of the business by courting the owner's daughter.
 The girl's mother balked, and the resulting situation got Coppini denounced from a local priest's pulpit.